-5-9.
-Deductions from the Retired Pay of Participants in the Survivor Benefit Plan.
+5-8.
+Survivor Benefit Plan Deductions from Retired Pay.

 Premium deductions for Survivor Benefit Plan (SBP) participation begin on the first day of the month following the date you are eligible for retired pay.
 The amount of the premium deduction is increased by the COLA that is applied to retired pay, at the same time and by the same percentage.
 The same COLA also applies to SBP when received as an annuity by a beneficiary.
 SBP premium deductions continue throughout the life of the Retired Soldier, except when (as applicable):